 These Regulations require that any plug, socket or adapter which is intended for domestic use complies with the appropriate current standard (BS1363) or approval alternatives, and that plugs are fitted with a fuse that conforms to the appropriate current standard (BS1362).

 Smoke and Carbon Monoxide Alarm (England) Regulations 2015

 It is a legal requirement for smoke detectors to be installed on each floor of the Property, which must be hardwired or in older buildings battery operated devices.
-As from October 2015, it will be a legal requirement to have a Carbon Monoxide Detector installed where there is a fuel device, such as a gas fired boiler or gas fire, or a solid fuel burner.
+It is also a legal requirement to have a carbon monoxide detector installed where there is a fuel device, such as a gas fired boiler or gas fire, or a solid fuel burner.
 It is the Landlords responsibility to ensure the detectors are in working order at the commencement of a Tenancy.

 Legionnaires Disease - Control of Risk

 Under the Approved Code of Practice by the Health & Safety Executive it is a legal requirement for all Landlords to conduct risk assessments for Legionnaire’s disease and to take any appropriate action if required.
 The Landlord is responsible for the control of the water systems within the premises and the main areas of risk are where bacteria can multiply and increase to dangerous levels, in hot and cold water systems and storage tanks, and can be spread via showers and taps.
 The Landlord must ensure that the risk from exposure to Legionella from all water systems in the property is controlled by implementing appropriate control measures.
 Castles can arrange for the appropriate risk assessment report to be carried out on behalf of the Landlord.